 So how is this all manifesting in the market?
-Here, we take a look at three real-world examples of how data science is driving business innovation across a wide range of industries.
+Here, we look at three real-world examples of how data science drives business innovation across various industries and solves complex problems.

-AirBnB uses data science to help renters set their prices.
+AirBnB uses data science and advanced analytics to help renters set their prices.

 Faced with a large amount of data from customers, hosts, locations, and demand for rentals, Airbnb went about using data science to create a dynamic pricing system called Aerosolve, which has since been released as an open-source resource.

-Using machine learning techniques, Aerosolve predicts the optimal price for a rental based on its location, time of year, and a variety of other attributes.
-For Airbnb hosts, it revolutionized the way in which rental owners can best set their prices in the market and maximize returns.
-And that’s not all — Airbnb’s data scientists have also recently launched Airflow, an open source workflow management platform for building data pipelines to easily ingest data.
+Using a machine learning algorithm, Aerosolve’s predictive model takes the optimal price for a rental based on its location, time of year, and a variety of other attributes.
+For Airbnb hosts, it revolutionized how rental owners can best set their prices in the market and maximize returns.
+And that’s not all — Airbnb’s data scientists have also recently launched Airflow, an open source workflow management platform for building data pipelines to ingest data easily.

 There’s no shortage of need for these solutions, and for the foreseeable future, we’ll be seeing explosive growth in data science solutions for technology companies like Airbnb